villhei/elixirtut/elixir_web/app/chapters/07_high_order_functions.md

 "Matti OMG!!!
 Teppo OMG!!! "
 ```

 We can start seeing the benefits of the pipe operator here `|>`.
-The first step is to extract the names from the persons in people using `map/2`, then we use `filter/2` to check if the name contains the string `"Ruohonen"`, after which we split it to two parts with the `String.split/2`, drop the tail using `hd/1` on the split values and finally use `reduce/3` to reduce the result to a string.
+The first step is to extract the names from the people in the list of people using `Enum.map/2`, then we use `Enum.filter/2` to check if the name contains the string `"Ruohonen"`, after which we split it to two parts with the `String.split/2`, drop the tail using `hd/1` on the split values and finally use `Enum.reduce/3` to reduce the result to a string.

 The use of the pipe `|>` operator is by no means limited to the functions from the `Enum` module.
 You can use it any time you need to pass the result of the previous function as the first argument to the next function.